-11.2.2 Long-Term Disability Insurance
+11.1.2 Long-Term Disability Insurance

 Long-term disability insurance provides coverage for 60 percent of salary after a six-month waiting period if the employee is deemed disabled.
-These benefits may be offset by Social Security, federal retirement (if applicable), and Virginia Retirement System benefits.
+These benefits may be offset by Social Security and federal retirement (if applicable).
 The maximum monthly benefit is \$15,000; and the minimum monthly benefit is \$100.
 In addition to paying a monthly benefit, a contribution of 10.4 percent (8.5 percent for faculty members hired on or after July 1, 2010) of base salary is paid into the Optional Retirement Plan for those faculty members receiving disability benefits.
 The Standard Life Insurance Company underwrites the program.
-This benefit is not optional, and the faculty member pays the monthly premium, which is approximately .256-percent of the employee's salary.
+This benefit is not optional, and the faculty member pays the monthly premium, which is approximately .25 percent of the employee's salary.

-41.2.311.1.3 Faculty Retirement
+11.1.3 Faculty Retirement

 All eligible faculty are required to participate in either the Virginia Retirement System (VRS) plan or a defined-contribution Optional Retirement Plan (ORP).
 Faculty have 60 days from the date of appointment to choose either the Virginia Retirement System or an ORP.
-If no choice is made, the retirement default is the VRS Hybrid Plan (or whichever VRS plan into which the next-faculty member might be grandfathered).
+If no choice is made, the retirement default is the VRS Hybrid Plan (or whichever VRS plan into which the faculty member might be grandfathered).
+Defaulting into the Virginia Retirement System also defaults the faculty member into the Virginia Sickness and Disability Program (see Section 11.1.5).

-Part-time salaried faculty members working half time or more for at least six months on a calendar year appointment or one semester if on an academic year appointment are eligible to participate in either the university's defined contribution ORP or the Virginia Retirement System to the extent permitted by VRS.
+Part-time salaried faculty members working half time or more are eligible to participate in either the university's defined contribution ORP or the Virginia Retirement System to the extent permitted by VRS.

-11.2.3.1 11.1.3.1 The Virginia Retirement System
+11.1.4 The Virginia Retirement System

 VRS Plan 1: Faculty members who have Virginia state service prior to July 1, 2010 and have five years of VRS or ORP service prior to January 1, 2013 (and still maintain an account balance in their retirement account) will be considered for the VRS Plan 1.
-For full details of VRS Plan 1, please refer to http://www.varetire.org.

-VRS Plan 2: Faculty members who have Virginia state service before July 1, 2010 and did not have five years of service as of January 1, 2013 or have Virginia state service between July 1, 2010 to December 31, 2013 (and still maintain an account balance in their retirement account) will be considered for the VRS Plan 2.
-For full details of VRS Plan 2, please refer to www.varetire.org.
+VRS Plan 2: Faculty members who have Virginia state service before July 1, 2010 and did not have five years of service as of January 1, 2013 or have Virginia state service between July 1, 2010 and December 31, 2013 (and still maintain an account balance in their retirement account) will be considered for the VRS Plan 2.